*** THE RUIN OF BISHOPS' CASTLE IN MUSZYNA ***

 he ruin is located in the south-western part of the town, near forking of the Poprad and Muszynianka rivers, close to bridges over Muszynianka (direction Piwniczna Zdrój). (castles in Malopolskie Voivodeship)

 If You travel by car You can leave it at Antoniego Kity Street, right next to the bridges mentioned above.
-Then, on foot, bypassing the hill from the left, turn right into Zazamcze Street and after a few dozen meters enter the forest, where a thematic walking path will lead You directly to the the ruins.
+Then, on foot, bypassing the hill from the left, turn right into Zazamcze Street and after a few dozen meters enter the forest.

 BIBLIOGRAPHY